 In addition to thinking about the construction or purchase of your fire pit, you should also think about how you might further equip your fire pit to allow you to indulge more easily in outdoors cooking.

-Grills for a Fire Pit
+Grills for an Outdoor Fire Pit

 The easiest way to cook over the open flames of a fire in your fire pit is to install a grill over the construction.
 This grill might be a built-in feature, it might hinge away to one side, or it might be entirely removable.

 You could also consider purchasing a dutch oven to cook in over your fire pit.
-A cast iron Dutch oven can be particularly useful for outdoors cooking.
+A cast iron Dutch oven can be particularly useful for outdoor cooking.
 But you will also need some way to suspend this over your fire pit.
 You might consider purchasing a tripod, or dutch oven stand.

 Alternatives to a Traditional Fire Pit For Outside Cooking

-A fire pit can be wonderful for outdoors cooking.
+An outdoor fire pit can be wonderful for outdoors cooking.
 But there are also a number of other options that you could consider if you love cooking outdoors.
 For example, you might consider:

 - Making a DIY barbecue grill.